Glass Types for Balconies

 Glass in balustrades acts not only as an aesthetical element but must be able to fulfil the technical requirements that make it safe.
 These include point loads, uniformly distributed loads and containment.

-Our standard systems, Balcony 1 and Balcony 2 utilise primarily 10mm toughened glass.
+Our Hybrid® Balustrade Systems, Orbit (previously known as Balcony 1 System) & Aerofoil (previously known as Balcony 2 System) utilise primarily 10mm toughened glass.
 This thickness is enough to comply with the required loads.

 Types, colours and options